Generator-Based Fuzzers with Type-Based Targeted Mutation: Evaluation

 \subsection{RQ2: What is the effectiveness of type-based targeting?}

-To isolate the effect of the type-based targeted mutation form the constant string optimization, we separated the later into a separate mode: ZestStrOpt.
-Fig.~\ref{fig:s3-java-coverage} through Fig.~\ref{fig:upload-survey-coverage} shows the overall coverage for Zest, ZestStrOpt, and \tool.
+To isolate the effect of the type-based targeted mutation from the constant string optimization, we separated the later into a separate mode: ZestStrOpt.
+Tbl.~\ref{fig:s3-java-coverage} through Tbl.~\ref{fig:upload-survey-coverage} shows the overall coverage for Zest, ZestStrOpt, and \tool.
 The solid line in the graph describes the median for all 20 repetitions of the experiment.
 While the shaded lines describe the 95\% confidence interval.